Countries A to C

 ARMENIA (BEST: 4TH IN 2008 AND 2014)

 Armenia made their debut in 2006.
 Their website proclaimed “Armenians in the Diaspora!
 Stay with Public TV of Armenia on May 18th and vote for Andre!
 Nothing is possible without your love!”.
 The ex-pats responded and gave Armenia a top-eight finish, a strategy and result that was pretty much duplicated the next four years.
 The wheels came off in 2011 with a surprising DNQ, and after originally signing up for the 2012 contest in Baku, they withdrew in early March for political reasons.
 As odds-on favourite before contest week in 2014, they rather disappointed in a fourth place outcome.
-They’ve maintained a reliable standard and returned to the top ten in 2016 however failed to qualify in 2018/19 and withdrew from 2021.
+They’ve maintained a reliable standard and returned to the top ten in 2016 and 2024.
+In 2022 their entry “Snap” by Rosa Linn finished a lowly 20th but months later became a global hit due to Tik Tok.

 AUSTRALIA (BEST: 2ND IN 2016)

 Debuted in 2015 as “special guests” with a guaranteed place in the final and made the most of it with a fifth place, a year later they had to qualify but sailed through and finished as runners-up.
 In fact after the jury votes were announced they had a clear lead but the televotes saw them overhauled by Ukraine.
-Four top ten results out of six reflects their efforts and enthusiasm.
+Four top ten results out of their first five entries reflects their efforts and enthusiasm, however they’ve fared less well in the 2020s.

 AUSTRIA (BEST: WON IN 1966 AND 2014)